The Worst Witch (2017 TV series): Series 1

 Mildred Hubble learns about magic and witching, discovering she is a witch despite coming from a non-witching family.
 With the help of her new friend Maud Spellbody, Mildred goes to an academy for witches and is admitted after she saves it from the headmistress Miss Cackle's evil sister Agatha whose magic is later taken away.
 Mildred struggles with tasks and work, not knowing about witching her whole life, unlike her classmates.
 She forms friendships with new girl Enid Nightshade but becomes Ethel Hallow's rival.
 Later, Mildred gets expelled for leaving the grounds without permission.
 Agatha comes to Cackle's, tricks Esmeralda, Ethel's older sister, into giving Agatha her magic and takes over as headmistress.
 Learning Agatha has become headmistress from her rival, Mildred returns to Cackle's, hoping to save it.
-After Agatha annihilates the school due to no one liking her, Mildred and her classmates perform a spell which reverses all of Agatha's spell(ms .Cackle's sister) Mildred is brought back to Cackle's and finishes her first year.
+After Agatha annihilates the school due to no one liking her, Mildred and her classmates perform a spell which reverses all of Agatha's destruction.
+Mildred is brought back to Cackle's and finishes her first year.

 Series 2

 Mildred returns to Cackle's, a much better witch than she was before.
-The founding stone, a stone given to witching academies to fuel magic is found.
-Ethel receives a visit from Esmeralda, trying to convince Esmeralda to take the founding stone's magic which she refuses.
+The founding stone, a stone given to witching academies to fuel magic, is found.
+Ethel receives a visit from Esmeralda, and she tries to convince Esmeralda to take the founding stone's magic, which Esmeralda refuses.
 However, to save Sybil, Ethel's and Esmeralda's younger sister, Esmeralda is forced to take the founding stone's magic, causing magic to go wrong and the castle to start freezing.
 While Mildred, Maud, Enid, and the Hallow sisters search for a way to re-ignite the founding stone, Mildred stumbles upon her ancestor on her family tree and learns the Hubbles are a witching family but Mirabelle, her ancestor, sacrificed her and twelve generations of magic to re-ignite the founding stone.
 After everybody starts freezing and the academy is evacuated, Mildred realises if she wants to save the academy, she must do what Mirabelle did.
 Mildred starts the spell but half-way through, Miss Mould, the art teacher, takes her place and sacrifices her magic.